 Installing the SDK

-Note: Currently, only the Graph API BETA module is available in the repository
+Note: Currently, only Graph Beta APIs are used in the module

 Using the SDK